github/codeql/docs/ql-documentation/ql-training-rst/intro-to-ql/intro-ql-general.rst

   However, there’s no sanity checking, and a developer might call it with an array that’s too short, holding direction information for only one of the thrusters.
   The function will then read past the end of the array, and unpredictable results occur.

 Write a query...
 ================

+...to find all instances of the problem.

+Complete text of the analysis (nothing left out!):

 .. code-block:: ql